User Guide - Create and Send Envelopes

 - Digital Remote Signature: the recipient uses a remote certificate for signing

-- Disposable Certificate: The recipient will receive its email as usual and when wants to sign a disposable certificate signature field he will get a one-time-password via SMS.
+- Disposable Certificate: The recipient will receive an email as usual and when the recipient wants to sign a disposable certificate signature field he/she will get a one-time-password via SMS.
 The counter on the disposable certificate starts by signing the first signature.
 (For more Information please have a look into the Advanced User Guide)

-- SMS-OTP Signature: The recipient recieves a SMS with the one-time-password (OTP)
+- SMS-OTP Signature: The recipient receives a SMS with the one-time-password (OTP)

-To increase the recipients user experience, you can use the batch signature.
+To increase the recipient’s user experience, you can use the batch signature.
 This allows the recipient to sign more than one signature field at once.
-Therefore, you have to select a first signature field and add select the “Batch Signature” option.
-You can add more signature field to the multi-signature field.
+Therefore, you have to select a first signature field and add the “Batch Signature” option.
+You can add more signature fields to the multi-signature field.
 So a signer is optionally able to sign all fields at once!

 Properties and Limitations: